neudesic/documentation-solution-centers/process/company/onboarding-checklist.md

 - Set up coding environment
   - Download and install Visual Studio Code
-  - Set up other coding environmentas deemed necessary by your team lead
+  - Set up other coding environments deemed necessary by your team lead
   - For security purposes, it is generally against Neudesic policy to use our personal computers to store sensitive data.
     - If you want to use your personal monitors to enhance your work space and screen real estate, we suggest using [Windows Remote Desktop](https://support.microsoft.com/en-us/windows/how-to-use-remote-desktop-5fe128d5-8fb1-7a23-3b8a-41e636865e8c#:~:text=Use%20Remote%20Desktop%20to%20connect,)%2C%20and%20then%20select%20Connect.).
 Feel free to reach out to Chance Koogler or any other team members if you're having a hard time setting this software up.
 - Visit :[https://my.visualstudio.com](https://my.visualstudio.com/)and set up Azure and visual studios professional